rajeshwar-vempaty/rajeshwar-vempaty/README.md

 ### About me 👋

 Hello there! 👋 I'm Rajeshwar (Anurag), an Engineer :arrow_right: Data Analyst/Scientist, with a strong educational background and technical skill set.
 Passionate about turning data into actionable insights.
-I'm currently pursuing a Master of Science in Data Science from Fordham University, expected to graduate in May 2024.
+Did my master's in Data Science from Fordham University (May 2024).

 ---